emmett-framework/emmett/docs/dal/virtuals.md

 <Row {'id': 3L, 'topic': 1L, 'author': 1L, 'written_at': datetime.datetime(2015, 12, 22, 9, 20, 21, 229511), 'body': 'This is another test message'} >
 ```

-Field methods, as we seen for virtual fields, needs row as the first parameter, and you can obviously add more parameters and pass them during invocation.
+Field methods, as we seen for virtual fields, needs the row as the first parameter, that will be injected by weppy, but you can obviously add more parameters and pass values for them during invocation.